muses-code-js/js-xmas-edition/README.md

 - Js folder contains javaScript files that makes our project works, it defines content and make static page functional.
     It contains 3 files:
-    - _level1.js_ - form and different types of input.
+    - _level1.js_ - create web form and different types of input.

 - _index.html_ - a file responsible for structure of our project.